ARIS Research Impacts (aka Broader Impacts) Seminar

 The National Science Foundation (NSF) considers two criteria in their review of proposals: intellectual merit and broader impacts (BI).
 Broader impacts relate to how the proposed research will “benefit society or advance desired societal outcomes” and is increasingly used as the differentiator between which excellent proposals to fund or not.

-The Training Team from the NSF-supported Advancing Research Impact in Society (ARIS) organization will conduct one in-person interactive workshop on Thursda...
+The Training Team from the NSF-supported Advancing Research Impact in Society (ARIS) organization will conduct a virtual workshop on Thursday, Feb.
+19, 2026...

 Planning and Writing Successful Grant Proposals in the Creative Arts, Social Sciences, and Humanities Seminar